-- with their price and cost schedules.
-(Priority: Medium.
-First reported 2015.
-Status: Adopted 2019.) - The MMU recommends that PJM allow generators to report fuel type on an hourly basis in their offer schedules and to designate schedule availability on an hourly basis.
+- The MMU recommends that PJM clearly document the calculation of shortage prices and implementation of reserve price caps in the PJM Manuals, including defining all the components of reserve prices, and all the constraints whose shadow prices are included in reserve prices.
+(Priority: High.
+First reported 2021.
+Status: Not adopted.) - The MMU recommends that PJM allow generators to report fuel type on an hourly basis in their offer schedules and to designate schedule availability on an hourly basis.
 (Priority: Medium.
 First reported 2015.
 Status: Partially adopted.) - The MMU recommends that PJM define clear criteria for operator approval of RT SCED cases, including shortage cases, that are used to send dispatch signals to resources, and for pricing, to minimize discretion.
 (Priority: High.
 First reported 2018.
 Status: Partially adopted.)